apirJS/select-and-translate/README.md

 4. Drag and drop the downloaded .zip file into the browser window
 5. The extension should now be installed and visible in your toolbar

-### Firefox

-1. Download the Firefox version from [GitHub Releases](https://github.com/apirJS/select-and-translate/releases)
-2. Open Firefox and navigate to `about:addons`
-3. Click the gear icon and select "Install Add-on From File"
-4. Select the downloaded .xpi file
-5. Accept the permissions and the extension will be installed

 ## Usage

 1. Click the extension icon in your browser toolbar or use the keyboard shortcut (Ctrl+Shift+Space by default)